Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 The Importance of Bacteria in the Intestine

 The tubular structure in which digestion occurs is called the gastrointestinal tract, GI tract, digestive tract, or gut.
 The tube runs from the mouth at the start to the anus at the end.
-The bacteria in the small and large intestine are known as gut bacteria or intestinal bacteria.
+The bacteria in the small and large intestine are known as gut or intestinal bacteria.

 The Intestinal Microbiome

 The bacteria that live in our large intestine are accompanied by a smaller number of yeasts and other microscopic organisms.
 Many of the microbes live in the colon, the longest part of the large intestine.
 Some live in the small intestine, however, especially in the ileum, or the last part.
 The sections of the large intestine and the end of the small one are labelled in the first image in this article, which may help people to visualize the structures.

 It's thought that between 500 and 1000 different kinds of bacteria and trillions of individual ones normally live in the large intestine.
 Most of these microorganisms are helpful, but some are harmful.
 A healthy gut has far more beneficial microbes than harmful ones.

 The community of microbes on or in the human body is called a microbiome.
 Some researchers believe that we may contain slightly more bacterial cells than human ones.
 This is possible because bacteria have smaller cells than humans and because the bacteria often colonize cavities in our bodies.
 The colony in the intestine is known as the intestinal microbiome.

 The relationship between us and the helpful microbes in our gut is mutually beneficial.
 Colon bacteria feed on nutrients that enter the large intestine from the small intestine.
 The intestine also provides a warm and moist habitat for the bacteria.
 The microbes help us by producing nutrients that we absorb, such as vitamin K and biotin.